More than 250 dead in Colombia mudslides

 Heavy rains, high levels of deforestation, informal housing and dense human populations are some factors that can leave communities vulnerable to landslides, scientists say.

-CNN Meteorologist Michael Guy says it appears that the surrounding region had saturated ground from above-average rainfall this year.
+CNN meteorologist Michael Guy says it appears that the surrounding region had saturated ground from above-average rainfall this year.

 During March and April, the rainy season ramps up with moisture moving in from the Amazon River Valley.
 Estimates suggest some 127 to 200 mm (5 to 8 inches) of rain fell in the past week.